2shady4u/godot-kra-psd-importer/README.md

 - Windows

 This is an unfortunate constraint of the [PSD Library SDK](https://molecular-matters.com/products_psd_sdk.html), a library that is used to make this plugin work.
 Efforts to make this library accessible in Linux are ongoing.

+The KRA-component of this plugin might be released separately, for other platforms than Windows, in the future though.

 ### Table Of Contents